wp-plugins/thrivehive/readme.txt

 == Changelog ==
+* V 1.64
-* V 1.65 Added default margin to images in .content
+	* Added default margin to images in .content
-* V 1.64 Added float right to <li> elements in #menu-main
+	* Added float right to <li> elements in #menu-main
-* V 1.63
     * Adding in endpoints for getting and setting genesis layout for pages.
     * Adding in sharing for pinterest and linked in on blog pages and phone widget header editing
     * Adding in plugin versioning checks to detect version issues in TH
+* V 1.63 Adding dynamic logo tweaks
 * V 1.62 Fixing but with landing page template showing nav menu
 * V 1.61 Fixing a bug with displaying landing pages in TH
 * V 1.60 Fixing a bug introduced with pdf uploads in 1.59